Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes: I. Introduction

-The remainder of this paper is organized as follows: Section II presents the theoretical framework for quantum battery capacity under Hawking radiation in a noninertial frame.
-Section III extends this analysis to noisy environments by examining the phase flip, bit flip and depolarizing channels.
-Section IV discusses implications, limitations and future directions.
+The remainder of this paper is organized as follows: Section II reviews the Unruh effect of Dirac fields.
+Section III presents the quantum battery model and its capacity under the Unruh channel.
+Section IV extends this analysis to noisy environments by examining the phase flip, bit flip and depolarizing channels.
+Section V discusses implications, limitations and future directions.
 Appendices provide supplementary derivations of eigenvalues and Bloch representation.